Q: WHAT IS THE MAXIMUM PRESSURE THE BELLOWS CAN TAKE?

 A bellows made from AM350, Inconel 600, Inconel 625, Inconel 718, Inconel X750, Hastelloy C276, or Haynes 242, with vacuum on the inside of the bellows, will typically be designed for greater than 1,000,000 cycles.

 Q: HOW CAN I GET THE BELLOWS FORCE FOR A GIVEN DEFLECTION TO BE LOWER?

-A: Here are a three ways to reduce force.
+A: Here are three ways to reduce force.
 First, the easiest way is to reduce the bellows material thickness but depending on bellows performance requirements it may reduce the cycle life.
 Second, is to make the bellows longer by adding convolutions.
 The more convolutions a bellows has the lower the force will be if axial stroke length is unchanged.
 Third, is by changing the bellows material.
-Stainless steel we use all have similar a force but Titanium bellows will have about half the force of an AM350 or 316L stainless steel bellows.
+Stainless steel we use all have a similar force but Titanium bellows will have about half the force of an AM350 or 316L stainless steel bellows.